-Gray Lady Down is a 1978 Disaster Movie directed by David Greene and starring Charlton Heston as Paul Blanchard, captain of the nuclear-powered U.S. Navy submarine Neptune, who's on his last trip before being promoted to squadron commander.While surfaced and returning to base, the Neptune picks up another ship on its radar off in the distance, on what would be a collision course.
-The ship, a Swedish freighter with a number of equipment failures, has no idea that the Neptune is in their path and is quite likely violating the rules for traveling on the open sea.
+Gray Lady Down is a 1978 Disaster Movie directed by David Greene and starring Charlton Heston as Captain Paul Blanchard, commander of USS Neptune, a nuclear-powered U.S. Navy submarine, who's on his last trip before being promoted to squadron commander.While surfaced and returning to base, Neptune picks up another ship on her radar off in the distance, on what would be a collision course.
+The ship, a Swedish freighter with a number of equipment failures, has no idea that Neptune is in their path and is quite likely violating the rules for traveling on the open sea.
 As the freighter gets too close, the watch officer orders that the collision alarm be sounded.
-The freighter operator then makes a mistake and turns the ship even more steeply into the Neptune, resulting in a collision.
-The submarine sinks, landing below its crush depth on a ledge near a steep trench.Captain Bennett (Stacy Keach), a rescue force commander, gets a call at home announcing that a submarine has been rammed, resulting in it sinking ("Gray Lady Down").
-He calls up every resource he can get his hands on, including having a DSRV underwater rescue ship brought in, and an experimental mini sub called The Snark, whose captain, Gates (David Carradine) has his own ideas about how his boat is to be operated.The rescue force must try to save the survivors before the Neptune slips off the ledge, falling irretrievably into the trench and imploding.
+The freighter operator then makes a mistake and turns the ship even more steeply into Neptune, resulting in a collision.
+The submarine sinks, landing below her rated crush depth on a ledge near a steep trench.Captain Bennett (Stacy Keach), a rescue force commander, gets a call at home announcing that a submarine has been rammed, resulting in her sinking with survivors possibly trapped inside ("Gray Lady Down").
+He calls up every resource he can get his hands on, including having a DSRV (Deep Submergence Rescue Vehicle, a rescue minisub) brought in, and an experimental utility minisub called The Snark, whose captain, Gates (David Carradine) has his own ideas about how his boat is to be operated.The rescue force must try to save the survivors before Neptune slips off the ledge, falling irretrievably into the trench and imploding.

 - The Captain: While Gates is technically captain of the Snark, Captain Bennett is superior to him, and orders him to take one of his own men with him (instead of Gates' second in command) to do the search for the Neptune that Gates considers unqualified.
 After the man mistakes a sunken sonar target for the boat, Gates surfaces and begs Captain Bennett to let him use his own man.
 Bennett asks him if the fact that the guy made one error was sufficient reason to abandon the search, Gates says, "When I'm steered to a '52 DeSoto (instead of a submarine about a hundred times the size of an automobile), yes, sir!"